 Serving: for 4 people Total preparation time: 40 minutes

-Here is THE classic of classics to savor your Appalachian truffle flavored oil right down to your fingertips.
+Here is THE classic of classics to savor your Appalachian truffle-flavored oil to your fingertips.

 INGREDIENTS